-National Grid plc is one of the world's largest investor-owned energy utilities, committed to delivering electricity and gas safely, reliably and efficiently to the customers and communities we serve.
+National Grid plc is one of the world's largest investor-owned energy utilities.
 Our vision is to be at the heart of a clean, fair and affordable energy future.
+Our purpose is to bring energy to life.
 Every day we do the right thing, find a better way, and make it happen.
-We are working right now to deliver net zero and keep our networks safe and reliable.
 We have activities in both the UK and the US.